oVirt/ovirt-site/source/wiki/engine-command-changes.html.md

                  VdcReturnValueBase returnValue = runInternalAction(VdcActionType.HotPlugDiskToVm, params);

-3. In case a command is using a helper (a class that does not extend CommandBase, and usually holds some functionality that is shared for several commands who are not of the same inheritence sub tree) the syntax of
+3. Invoke internal commands properly from classes that are not commands In case a command is using a helper (a class that does not extend CommandBase, and usually holds some functionality that is shared for several commands who are not of the same inheritence sub tree) , or another class which is not a command - the syntax of

                  Backend.getInstance().runInternalAction(...) should be used.